hy1984427/BDD-with-PageObject/UseBDDInTheRealWorld/ExtractTheFindElementByAndClickElementByInStepsIntoMeaningfulMethods.md

-# Abstract findElementBy and ClickElementBy in steps into meaningful methods
+# Extract findElementBy and ClickElementBy in steps into meaningful methods

 We can see findElementBy and ClickElementBy are called directly in steps, it's better to give them meaningful names:
 <pre><code>And /^I add the first book to Wish List$/ do